cdebeunne/benchmark_klt_matching/README.md

 make
 ```

+2 executables:
-And then you can either run `./main` to evaluate performances on execution and tracking frame to frame, or `./main_sequence` to see tracking keyframe to frame (the results are reported in a .csv).
-You can edit the param.yaml file to put your own path and parameters.
+- `./main`: evaluate performances on execution and tracking frame to frame
+- `./main_sequence params.yaml`: evaluate the persistance of tracks from frame to frame.
+Results in a .csv.
+Parameters in `params.yaml`

+Scripts:
+- `tracking_experiments.py`: run tracking and matching on EuRoc dataset

 Warning:
 ---